 5. Blocking Out Snoring

-If your partner snores loudly, using headphones can help you ignore or mask the noise, improving your ability to sleep through the night.
+If your partner snores loudly, using earbuds can help you ignore or mask the noise, improving your ability to sleep through the night.

 6. Tinnitus Relief

-People with tinnitus (ringing in the ears) can benefit from using headphones to play masking sounds that drown out the ringing and improve sleep quality.
+People with tinnitus (ringing in the ears) can benefit from using earbuds to play masking sounds that drown out the ringing and improve the quality of sleep.

 7. Consistent Sound

-Unlike traditional speakers, headphones provide a consistent audio experience even if you shift positions in bed.
+Unlike traditional, external speakers, earphones provide a consistent audio experience even if you shift positions in bed.

 This cannot be considered a useful article if there are no life-hacks in it.
 We’ve got something for you, read carefully!